 Include high-quality pictures of your item

 Price competitively, including shipping.
-When it comes to pricing fixed price items, it's rarely a good strategy to "set it and forget it."
-It's a good idea to watch your closest competitors on and off eBay to see what they're charging for similar items.
+When it comes to pricing fixed price items, it's a good idea to watch your closest competitors on and off eBay to see what they're charging for similar items.
 Remember to consider shipping costs as part of the equation as you price your items.

 Focus on customer satisfaction